-Homes at Armstrong must achieve a minimum of 6 Star Energy Rating in accordance with the Victoria Home Energy Rating System or greater if legislated by the building regulations.
+Homes at Armstrong built prior to 1 October 2023 are only required to achieve a minimum of 6 Star Energy Rating in accordance with the Victoria Home Energy Rating System or greater if legislated by the building regulations.
 An energy rating certificate will not be required prior to DAP approval; however, a certificate will be required prior to obtaining a Building Permit.